 Biography:

-Collin G. Joseph is a Professional Chemist and an Associate Professor in the Industrial Chemistry Program of Universiti Malaysia Sabah, which he joined as an academician in 2003.
-He obtained his PhD in Chemical Engineering from the University of Nottingham, UK in 2011 and to-date he has received several Excellence and Service awards as well as research and innovation Gold Medals in MTE, ITEX and PEREKA research competitions.
-He is an accomplished researcher and author in the field of Adsorbent Technology, Sonophotochemistry and Ozone Chemistry research.
-In 2014, he established the Sonophotochemistry Research Group and has served as the Head of Sonophotochemistry Research Group ever since.
-He served as the Head of the Industrial Chemistry Programme from 2020 -2023 at the Faculty of Science and Natural Resources, Universiti Malaysia Sabah.
-Due to his outstanding accomplishments in the field of Chemistry, he has been invited by many Tier 1 journals to serve as a reviewer under various publishers such as Elsevier B.V, Springer and Taylor & Francis.
-He is also frequently invited as a speaker and keynote speaker at international conferences and as research collaborators with local and international universities.
-He sits on the Editorial board of the Malaysian Journal of Chemistry (ISSN: 2550-1658), as a Review Editor on the Editorial Board of Photocatalysis (Frontiers of Chemistry (ISSN: 2296-2646)) and serves as a Guest Editor for Catalysts (ISSN 2073-4344).
-His current (22-11-2024) Google Scholar h-index is 20 with 2670 citations.
-Due to his outstanding contributions to the Malaysian Institute of Chemistry, he was awarded Fellowship of the Malaysian Institute of Chemistry (highest award) in 2021.
+Dr. Collin G. Joseph is a Chartered Chemist and Associate Professor in the Industrial Chemistry Program at Universiti Malaysia Sabah (UMS), where he began his academic career in 2003.
+He earned his PhD in Chemical Engineering from the University of Nottingham, UK, in 2011.
+Over the years, he has received numerous Excellence and Service Awards, along with Gold Medals for research and innovation at MTE, ITEX, and PEREKA competitions.
+Dr. Joseph is a highly accomplished researcher and author, with expertise spanning Adsorbent Technology, Sonophotochemistry, and Ozone Chemistry.
+In 2014, he founded the Sonophotochemistry Research Group and continues to lead it to this day.
+From 2020 to 2023, he served as Head of the Industrial Chemistry Programme within UMS’s Faculty of Science and Natural Resources.
+His academic contributions have been widely recognized—he has been invited to review over 250 manuscripts for Tier 1 journals published by Elsevier B.V., Springer, and Taylor & Francis since 2007.
+He is also a frequent keynote speaker and session chair at international conferences, and research collaborator with local and international universities.
+Dr. Joseph sits on the Editorial Board of the Malaysian Journal of Chemistry (ISSN: 2550-1658), serves as Review Editor for Photocatalysis in Frontiers in Chemistry (ISSN: 2296-2646), and is a Guest Editor for Catalysts (ISSN: 2073-4344).
+As of July 15, 2025, his Google Scholar profile reflects an h-index of 22 with 2,944 citations.
+In recognition of his outstanding contributions to the Malaysian Institute of Chemistry, he was awarded its highest honour—Fellowship status—in 2021.
 He is also a member of the American Chemical Society and Majlis Profesor Negara.
-He serves as a volunteer and committee member (Life-time member) with MERCY Malaysia and the UMS4WDVC, carrying out various community-based services in contribution to the state and people of Sabah, Malaysia.
+Beyond academia, Dr. Joseph is deeply committed to community engagement.
+He serves as a lifelong volunteer and committee member with MERCY Malaysia and UMS4WDVC, participating in initiatives that support the well-being of Sabah’s communities.

 Title : Detergent wastewater treatment using catalytic and non-catalytic ozone gas: Current updates and future directions